larsks/blog.oddbit.com-posts/2016-02-07-systemd-nspawn-for-fun-and-well-mostly-f.md

 particularly interesting.
 In this article we're going to explore how we can use [systemd-nspawn][] to spawn lightweight containers for architectures other than that of our host system.

+## Why systemd-nspawn?

+While everything described in this article could be accomplished through the use of `chroot` and a chunk of additional configuration, using `systemd-nspawn` makes it much easier.
+For example, `systemd-nspawn` takes care of making virtual filesystems like `/proc`, `/sys`, and a minimal `/dev` available inside the container (without which some programs simply won't work).
+And of course `systemd-nspawn` takes care of cleaning up these mounts when the container exits.
+For a simple container, this:

+    # systemd-nspawn -D /mnt /some/command

+Is roughly equivalent to:

+    # mount -o bind /proc /mnt/proc
+    # mount -o bind /sys /mnt/sys
+    # mount -t tmpfs tmpfs /mnt/run
+    # mount -t tmpfs tmpfs /mnt/dev
+    # ...populate /mnt/dev here...
+    # chroot /mnt /some/command
+    # umount /mnt/dev
+    # umount /mnt/run
+    # umount /mnt/sys
+    # umount /mnt/proc

+`systemd-nspawn` does all of this for us, and does much of it via private mount namespaces so that the temporary filesystems aren't visible from the host.

 ## In which we perform magic